IngoZenz/personaldnsfilter/full_package/Linux-Scripts/README-Linux-Setup.txt

        => Reload and restart the personalDNSfilter: "sudo systemctl daemon-reload && sudo systemctl restart personalDNSfilter"

 - To stop automatically start and even uninstall from system locations:
- => Use "sudo systemd disable --now personalDNSfilter" to stop the service and disable auto start.
+ => Use "sudo systemctl disable --now personalDNSfilter" to stop the service and disable auto start.
  => Run "sudo bash uninstall.sh" to uninstall components from various locations in system.
        => Above action will also remove configuartion files and logs that related with personalDNSfilter.
 Backup first if you still need them.
        => Note: The script has only been tested on Fedora and Debian.
 Hence it is still in pre-Alpha status and may not work properly.